RenderKit/oidn/doc/compilation.md

   (available only on Windows, OFF by default).

 - `OIDN_API_NAMESPACE`: Specifies a namespace to put all Intel Open Image Denoise API symbols inside.
+This is also added as an outer namespace for the C++ wrapper API.
 By default no namespace is used and plain C symbols are exported.

 - `OIDN_DEVICE_CPU`: Enable building the CPU device (ON by default).